fastify/otel/README.md

 >
 > - This instrumentation requires `@opentelemetry/http-instrumentation` to be able to propagate the traces all the way back to upstream
 >   - The HTTP instrumentation might cover all your routes although `@fastify/otel` just covers a subset of your application

+For more information about OpenTelemetry, please refer to the [OpenTelemetry JavaScript](https://opentelemetry.io/docs/languages/js/) documentation.

 ## License